smirarab/website/research.md

 * **[NSF grant 1565862]({{ site.url }}/2016/01/27/genetrees.html)**: We will study gene tree estimation under a scenario when the true species tree is known, but discordances due to ILS are likely.

 * **[ASTRAL](https://github.com/smirarab/astral)**: a tool for estimating species trees from gene trees; ASTRAL improved both the accuracy and scalability of species tree estimation from gene trees compared to the state-of-the-art.
 It has been used by a [rapidly](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=uxSj18QAAAAJ&citation_for_view=uxSj18QAAAAJ:Ak0FvsSvgGUC) growing [number](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=uxSj18QAAAAJ&citation_for_view=uxSj18QAAAAJ:kVjdVfd2voEC) of biological studies.
-In 2016, we published a paper (number 32 in [Publications](publications.html)) that extended ASTRAL's features to estimation of branch support and branch length.
+In 2016, we published a paper (number 32 in [Publications](publications.html)) that added a feature to ASTRAL for estimating branch support and branch length.

 * **[Statistical binning](https://github.com/smirarab/binning)**: improves the accuracy of gene tree estimation.